-A. Each candidate shall be permitted a reasonable opportunity, equal to that of any other candidate, to have literature mailed, via the US Postal Service, to all or part of the membership, at the candidate's expense.
+- A. Mailings Each candidate shall be permitted a reasonable opportunity, equal to that of any other candidate, to have literature mailed, via the US Postal Service, to all or part of the membership, at the candidate's expense.
 Each candidate is entitled to a reasonable number of mailings, whether or not any other candidate makes such request(s).
 Requests for mailing shall be made to the Elections Committee at least five (5) days before the desired mailing date.
-The email list will be transmitted by the Election Committee to the mailer designated by the Elections Committee.

-- B. Each candidate shall also be permitted to send up to five emails, no more than one in any week, to all or part of the membership for whom the Local Union maintains email addresses, at the candidate's expense.
+The postal address list will be transmitted by the Elections Committee to the mailer designated by the Elections Committee. - B. E-Mails Each candidate shall also be permitted to send up to five emails, no more than one in any week, to all or part of the membership for whom the Local Union maintains email addresses, at the candidate's expense.
 Requests for e-mailing shall be made to the Elections Committee at least five (5) days before the desired e-mailing date.
-The mailing list will be transmitted by the Election Committee to the vendor designated by the Elections Committee. - C. Each candidate shall also be permitted to do up to two phone blasts, no more than one in any week, to all or part of the membership for whom the Local Union maintains phone numbers, at the candidate's expense.
-Requests for phone blasts shall be made to the Elections Committee at least five (5) days before the desired phone blast.
-The list of phone numbers will be transmitted by the Election Committee to the vendor designated by the Elections Committee - D. All written requests will be honored in the order received. - E. Arrangements will be made by the Elections Committee with a professional mailer to handle the mailing of campaign literature, and a vendor qualified to handle the mass transmission of e-mails and phone calls. - F. All costs for the mailing or emailing of campaign literature will be borne solely by the candidate.
+The e-mail address list will be transmitted by the Elections Committee to the vendor designated by the Elections Committee. - C. Phone Blasts and Text Messages Each candidate shall also be permitted to do up to two phone blasts or text message blasts, no more than one of each in any week, to all or part of the membership for whom the Local Union maintains phone numbers, at the candidate's expense.
+Requests to do a phone or text blast shall be made to the Elections Committee at least five (5)

+days before the desired phone or text blast.
+The list of phone numbers will be transmitted by the Elections Committee to the vendor designated by the Elections Committee.

+- D. All written requests will be honored in the order received. - E. Arrangements will be made by the Elections Committee with a professional mailer to handle the mailing of campaign literature, and a vendor qualified to handle the mass transmission of emails, and phone calls, and text blasts. - F. All costs for the mailing or emailing of campaign literature, sending out emails, or doing phone blasts or text blasts will be borne solely by the candidate.
 Costs associated with the mailings include, but are not limited to: - 1.
 Address labels, materials, and labor - 2.
 Postage - 3.
-Fees as determined by the outside mailer/e-mailer. - F. The outside mailer chosen shall be one prepared to provide candidates with either bulk rate or first class service at the candidate's expense.
+Fees as determined by the outside mailer/e-mailer. - G. The outside mailer chosen shall be one prepared to provide candidates with either bulk rate or first-class service at the candidate's expense.
 Once the Elections Committee is contacted by the candidate regarding the volume of the mailing, the vendor will inform the candidate of the estimated cost of the mailing.
 Cost will vary according to volume.
 Payment by cashier's check or cash must be made upon delivery of the campaign materials to the mailer.
 No personal checks will be accepted by the mailer.